+Figure 2 The protocol stack of the LWM2M Enabler.

 Interfaces

 According to the architecture diagram [LWM2M-AD], there are four interfaces: 1) Bootstrap 2) Device Discovery and Registration 3) Device Management and Service Enablement 4) Information Reporting.
 The logical operations for the four interfaces can be classified as uplink operations and downlink operations.
 The logical operations of each interface are defined in this section, and then mapped to protocol mechanisms in Section 8 Transport Layer Bindings and Encodings.